storacha/specs/w3-aggregation.md

 ]
 ```

-A `src` with URLs to fetch the offer is provided.
-In addition, the total `size` of every CAR within it is provided, both for convenience and consistency with the dag-cbor blocks.
+The `src` field of each piece MUST be set to a (alphabetically sorted) list of URLs from which it can be fetched.
+The `size` field of each piece MUST be set to the byte size of the combined CAR files.

-A receipt will be generated to acknowledge the received request.
-This receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when submitted offer is processed and either succeeds (implying that offer was accepted and deals will be arranged) or fail (with `error` describing a problem with an offer)
+Broker MUST issue a signed receipt to acknowledge the received request.
+Issued receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when submitted aggregate is processed and either succeeds (implying that aggregate was accepted and deals will be arranged) or fail (with `error` describing a problem with an aggregate).

 ```json
 {